Region Area

 Sarah Buechel (née Thursby-Pelham)

 Sarah is an associate in the Private Client department.
-Sarah has experience in drafting wills and codicils, advising on tax, trust and estate planning, administering estates, preparing lasting powers of attorney and making applications to the Court of Protection.
+Sarah advises individuals, families, trustees and family offices on a range of complex UK and international matters.
+Sarah drafts wills and codicils, advises on tax, trust, succession and estate planning, administers estates, prepares lasting powers of attorney and has made applications to the Court of Protection.

 Scott Goldstein